SummerSlam (1989): Event

 In the subsequent match-up, Rick Martel and The Fabulous Rougeaus (Jacques Rougeau and Raymond Rougeau) faced Tito Santana and The Rockers (Shawn Michaels and Marty Jannetty).
 In the first moments of the match, Santana and The Rockers cleared all the opposing team members from the ring.
 Jannetty was the legal man for his team and faced all three opponents as they tagged each other into the match.
 Martel and the Rougeaus kept Jannetty isolated in their corner by utilizing illegal double team moves.
 After some time, Santana tagged Michaels into the match, who quickly regained the advantage.
 Near the end of the match, Jimmy Hart, who had accompanied The Rougeaus and Martel to the ring, distracted Jannetty, who was hit from behind by Jacques.
 As a result, Martel was able to pin Jannetty.

-The next match was a WWF Intercontinental Championship match between The Ultimate Warrior and the defending champion Rick Rude, who was accompanied to the ring by Bobby Heenan.
-Before the match a video was aired showing that in the weeks prior to SummerSlam, members of The Heenan Family including Haku and André the Giant had attempted to take the Warrior 'out' in order to help Rude keep his title.
-The Warrior gained the early advantage in the beginning of the contest by press slamming Rude from the ring onto the arena's floor, where he followed him and continued the assault, including hitting Rude with the IC belt.
-He continued to have the advantage until Rude was able to thwart an offensive maneuver by pushing The Warrior from the top rope onto the turnbuckle.
+The next match was a WWF Intercontinental Championship match between Ultimate Warrior and the defending champion Rick Rude, who was accompanied to the ring by Bobby Heenan.
+Before the match a video was aired showing that in the weeks prior to SummerSlam, members of The Heenan Family including Haku and André the Giant had attempted to take Warrior 'out' in order to help Rude keep his title.
+Warrior gained the early advantage in the beginning of the contest by press slamming Rude from the ring onto the arena's floor, where he followed him and continued the assault, including hitting Rude with the IC belt.
+He continued to have the advantage until Rude was able to thwart an offensive maneuver by pushing Warrior from the top rope onto the turnbuckle.
 The two wrestlers swapped the offensive position until Roddy Piper came down to ringside to distract Rude by flipping up his Kilt and showing Rude his bare ass (though in reality Piper was wearing a jockstrap).
-This allowed The Warrior to perform a German suplex, press slam, and a Warrior Splash.
-The Warrior then pinned Rude to become the new Intercontinental Champion.
-Following the match, commentator Jesse Ventura claimed that the Warrior should cut the belt in half and give the rest to Piper.
+This allowed The Warrior to perform a German suplex, press slam, and a "Warrior Splash".
+Warrior then pinned Rude to become the new Intercontinental Champion.
+Following the match, commentator Jesse Ventura claimed that Warrior should cut the belt in half and give the rest to Piper.
 Heenan and Rude also stormed into the backstage interview area and interrupted Gene Okerlund's interview with Ron Garvin.
 Heenan was so upset during the interview he ended up babbling.

-Jim Duggan and Demolition (Smash and Ax) defeated André the Giant and The Twin Towers (Big Boss Man and Akeem) (with Bobby Heenan and Slick).
+Jim Duggan and Demolition (Ax and Smash) defeated André the Giant and The Twin Towers (Big Boss Man and Akeem) (with Bobby Heenan and Slick).
 Smash pinned Akeem after Duggan hit Akeem in the head with his 2×4.

 Greg Valentine (with Jimmy Hart) defeated Hercules.
 Valentine pinned Hercules with his feet on the ropes, something the referee failed to see.
 Guest ring announcer Ronnie Garvin (who was feuding with Valentine at the time) refused to announce Valentine as the winner of the match.
 Garvin repeatedly announced Hercules as the winner by disqualification (even though Valentine had officially won the match).